unscriptable/babel-plugin-export-for-test/README.md

 natural speech.
 (Note: this is code, not English, folks!) babel-plugin-export-for-test allows you to type `/*export for testing*/` or `export /*for testing*/` instead, but I'm dubious that these versions will be supported in future versions.
+Feedback appreciated!

 ### What is my risk if `export for test` never becomes part of EcmaScript?

 At worst, you have some legacy code that relies on this super simple babel plugin.
-If you find you need to migrate from babel -- or this plugin falls into an unmaintained state some day -- it should be very easy for an intern to export all of your tested functions and then move your test functions into standalone modules.
+If you find you need to migrate from babel -- or this plugin falls into an unmaintained state some day -- it should be very easy for an intern (heh!) to export all of your tested functions and then move your test functions into standalone modules.

 ### What would it be like if `export for test` were accepted into EcmaScript?

 > TODO: show unicorns and rainbows and a few examples

-### What are some of the alternatives to `export for test`?
+### What are some of the alternatives to the proposed `export for test` syntax?

-> TODO: `deftest` keyword, `@test` annotation, co-located files, etc.
+> TODO: `deftest` keyword, `@test` annotation, etc.